seba230903/holbertonschool-printf/README.md

 We are Software Development students at  [Holberton School](https://www.holbertonschool.com/) and we have to create our own printf like function.

 ## Description
+Printf is a function used to print an array of chars and choose a format for said string at the same time.
+In this project, the function recieve an array of chars with all the characters to prinst along whith its format.
+It is also able to recieve all the parameters for the format, like chars, string integers, etc.

 ## Examples